emrebasaranCE/docker_assigment1/README.md

 6) Run new containers based on the re-built images, ensuring that the containers are removed automatically when stopped.

-- `docker run -d --rm --name node-app-container node-app:latest`
+- `docker run -d --rm --name node-app-container node-app:latest` for node-app
-- `docker run -it --rm --name python-app-container python-app:latest`
+- `docker run -it --rm --name python-app-container python-app:latest` for python-app